LoginRadius/engineering-portal/content/eva-google-script/index.md

 ---
-title: "Bulk Email Verification in Google Sheets"
+title: "How to Verify Email Addresses in Google Sheet"
 date: "2021-02-20"
 coverImage: "eva.png"
 author: "Narendra Pareek"
 tags: ["EVA", "Google Script", "Email Validation"]
-description: "Learn how to validate email addresses using eva services in Google Sheets."
+description: "Directly checking email addresses for authenticity in the Google spreadsheet using EVA has never been easier.
+In this article, you will learn how to validate email addresses using eva services in Google Sheets."
 ---

 Suppose, You have a massive amount of data and are going to add them to your new product campaign.
 You are probably not sure that all of them belong to the right audience; some might be spam or disposable emails.